deepak4566/OpenAI_Chatbot/README.md

 ## Installation and Setup

-1. Clone this repository to your local machine.
+1. Clone this repository to your LOCAL MACHINE.

 ```bash
 git clone https://github.com/deepak4566/AI_AUTOMATED_CHATBOT